 This is the only part of the dressings that is significant regarding healing.
-This should be woven gauze, and changed a couple of times a day, plus whenever it gets wet or soiled.
+You should use woven gauze, and change it a couple of times a day, plus whenever it gets wet or soiled.
 This allows air circulation around the lowest part of the incision and absorbs any drainage quickly.

-Please keep this kind of gauze tucked in place for one month after the surgery, and longer if there is any bleeding or drainage after one month.
+Please keep this kind of gauze tucked in place for one month after the surgery, and longer if there is any bleeding or drainage.

 Wet wipes (alcohol-free) are useful for keeping this area clean after bowel movements, and it is OK to shower if you feel that you are not keeping the area clean.